CompRhys/roost/README.md

 ## Acknowledgements

-The open-source implementation of `cgcnn` provided [here](https://github.com/txie-93/cgcnn) provided significant initial inspiration for how to structure this code-base.
+The open-source implementation of `cgcnn` available [here](https://github.com/txie-93/cgcnn) provided significant initial inspiration for how to structure this code-base.

 ## Disclaimer